KDE/cutehmi/extensions/CuteHMI.2/README.md

 [Logging macros](@ref cutehmi-loggingMacros) help deliver consistently looking logging messages to power users and developers.

-Messages that should show up in user interface can be delivered through cutehmi::Dialog and cutehmi::Notification classes.
+Messages that should show up in user interface can be delivered through cutehmi::Message and cutehmi::Notification classes.

 ## Utility classes